operating as the a.k.a. Sylvia & Martin Snow Family Fund A Donor Advised Fund of The Pittsburgh Foundation, Pittsburgh, PA

 The assessment of the needs and services led to an expansion of its program interests and the division of the assets into two separate foundations to better serve the Atlanta and Pittsburgh communities.
 Both foundations also serve the broader communities in additional states and Israel.

-The Pittsburgh family has established The Sylvia and Martin Snow Charitable Foundation Fund as a Donor Advised Fund of the Pittsburgh Foundation and in doing so have created a means for the next generation of family to take an active role in the charitable endeavors of the Snow-Schachter families.
+The Pittsburgh family has established The Sylvia and Martin Snow Family Fund as a Donor Advised Fund of the Pittsburgh Foundation and in doing so have created a means for the next generation of family to take an active role in the charitable endeavors of the Snow-Schachter families.

 This year, Grants were given to local agencies developing program services in outreach to homeless, food pantries, job training, pre-school education, cultural arts, peer to peer outreach, family and youth, emotional support, and camping services.